5 Essential Oil Painting Beginner Supplies

 2. A Palette for Mixing Paint

 Once you have your oil paints, you’ll need a palette for mixing those paints together.
+It's definitely an essential when it comes to oil painting supplies.

 A mixing palette can be a primed wood panel, glass, or piece of wax paper as a physical item.
 Most art stores sell pads of palette paper suitable for oil paint.